 I’m pretty intrigued by how all of this will play out.
 Described as a “weird and wonderful musical comedy” by Variety’s Peter Debruge, I’d really like to see Fassy play something quirky and endearing for once after viewing his intense performance in 12 Years A Slave.

 What makes Boyhood so interesting is the fact that its taken director Richard Linklater 12 years to shoot the film.
-Documenting the life of a boy named Mason (played by Ellar Salmon), the film unfolds as he ages from grade 1 to 12 and examines the relationship he has with his parents (played by Ethan Hawke and Patricia Arquette).
+Documenting the life of a boy named Mason (played by Ellar Coltrane), the film unfolds as he ages from grade 1 to 12 and examines the relationship he has with his parents (played by Ethan Hawke and Patricia Arquette).

 I can’t imagine the amount of dedication that went into making this film in terms of finding a willing child to be able to shoot scenes for 12 consecutive years.
 But now that the project’s completed, I bet the results were worth all that work.

 Life After Beth

 Zombies aren’t the most lovable creatures in the world.
 But if you found the zombie rom-com Warm Bodies sweet and charming, then Life After Beth should be up your alley.